lipanski/lipanski.github.io/_posts/2019-09-20-dockerfile-ruby-best-practices.md

 As you can see, the `rackup` process is not wrapped inside `/bin/sh` and is running as PID 1.
 Sending a HUP signal to our container will correctly print out `HUUUUUP`.

 Why is this important?
 Some applications implement signals in order to exit gracefully or clean up resources.
 In the case of web servers, this usually means releasing connections from the database connection pool or finishing requests.
+If you want any of these you should care about signals.

 Thanks to [Kamil Grabowski](https://twitter.com/_y3ti) for pointing this out on Twitter.